Intelligent System for Automated Molecular Patent Infringement Assessment: Methods

 This model uses Swin Transformer~\cite{swin_transformer} as the image encoder and applies a two-layer multiple-layer perceptron as a vision-language connector similar to LLaVA~\cite{llava}.
 After the vision encoder and connector, a BART model~\cite{bart} decodes the compressed image features to predict the extended SMILES as text sequences.

-We initialize MarkushParser with MolParser~\cite{molparser}, which is pre-trained on a large annotated dataset consisting of 7.3 million samples, encompassing both real-world and synthetic image-SMILES pairs of molecules and Markush.
-We manually collect and label 515 Markush images and their associated extended SMILES strings from real-world patent or drug discovery scenarios.
-We train the model using supervised fine-tuning (SFT) with our 515 Markush image-string pairs for 20 epochs with a learning rate of $5\times 10^{-5}$.
+We manually collect and label 515 high-quality Markush images and their associated extended SMILES strings from real-world patent or drug discovery scenarios.
+The model is first initialized with MolParser~\cite{molparser}, then fine-tuned with our 515 Markush image-string pairs for 20 epochs with a learning rate of $5\times 10^{-5}$.

 \textbf{Document Segmentation.} The document segmentation tool, which is instantiated with a YOLO object detection model, recognizes all the elements in the PDF pages and locates their coordinates on the page.
 Each element could be a Markush/Molecular image, a table, or a paragraph in the PDF.